Stairs. Entry group. Materials. Doors. Locks. Design

 • hypoallergenic.

-It is believed that holofiber does not allow air to pass through well, but if it is used in conjunction with a down jacket fabric coating, this disadvantage disappears.
+It is believed that holofiber does not allow air to pass through well, but if it is used in conjunction with the fabric covering of a down jacket, this disadvantage disappears.

 Thinsulate

 .
 The insulation is made of highly siliconized polyester fiber, twisted in a spiral.
 There is air around the fibers.
 It is also called artificial swan down.
 The thickness of the fibers is 60 times less than the thickness of a human hair.
 It has a high ability to retain heat.
-To achieve identical characteristics, a thickness of 10 times less than conventional fillers is required.
-Initially, thinsulate was developed by order of NASA for the clothing of astronauts and polar explorers.
-Currently, this insulation is considered the warmest and thinnest of fillers for down jackets.
+To achieve identical characteristics, a thickness of 10 times less is required compared to conventional fillers.
+Initially, Thinsulate was developed by order of NASA for clothing for astronauts and polar explorers.
+Currently, this insulation is considered the warmest and thinnest of the fillers for down jackets.

-• well tolerates washing, does not deform and does not crumple after prolonged use;
+• tolerates washing well, does not deform or clump after prolonged use;

 • environmentally friendly hypoallergenic material;